Hrukem/TaskTest2/README.md

 START.
 STOP.

 To run the application, "Erlang" and "Elixir" must be installed on your computer.
 Download the repository to your computer.
-At the command line, enter the "Task Test 2" folder.
+At the command line, enter the "TaskTest2" folder.
 Enter the  command

 	mix deps.get